A Jacobian Criterion for Artin $v$-stacks: Introduction

-As an application of these ideas, we can give an alternative proof that $\Bun_{G}$ is a cohomologically smooth Artin $v$-stack of $\ell$-dimension $0$, as well as show that the moduli stack $\Bun_{P}$ for $P \subset G$ a parabolic is cohomologically smooth.
-Perhaps more interestingly however, we will verify that, if $G = \GL_{n}$, the analogue of Laumon's compactification $\Bun_{P} \subset \overline{\Bun}_{P}^{L}$ \cite{Lau} of the moduli stack of $P$-structures is a cohomologically smooth Artin $v$-stack.
-This result plays an important role in the theory of geometric Eisenstein series on the Fargues-Fontaine curve for general linear groups, which we intend to explore in future work.
+As an application of these ideas, we can give a more direct proof that $\Bun_{G}$ is a cohomologically smooth Artin $v$-stack of $\ell$-dimension $0$, as well as show that the moduli stack $\Bun_{P}$ for $P \subset G$ a parabolic is cohomologically smooth.
+Perhaps more interestingly however, we will verify that, if $G = \GL_{2}$ and $B$ denotes the Borel then Drinfeld's compactification $\ol{\Bun}_{B}$ is $\ell$-cohomologically smooth.
+This result plays an important role in the theory of geometric Eisenstein series on the Fargues-Fontaine curve and leads to many simplifications in the theory for groups of type $A_{1}$.
+We will explore this more in future work.

-In \S $2$, we review the theory of the tangent complex for usual Artin stacks. \S $3$ is a review of the theory of Banach-Colmez spaces, where we prove various properties of "stacky" Banach-Colmez like spaces obtained from it.
-In \S $4$, we conclude by giving the proof of Theorem \ref{thm: stackyjacobi} and give some applications to verifying the cohomological smoothness of various moduli stacks appearing in the Fargues-Scholze geometric Langlands correspondence; in particular, we will show smoothness of Laumon's compactification.
+In \S $2$, we review the theory of the tangent complex for usual Artin stacks.
+Section $3$ is a review of the theory of Banach-Colmez spaces, where we also prove various properties of "stacky" Banach-Colmez like spaces obtained from it, as described in Remark \ref{rem: Picardvgroupoidlocalmodel}.
+In \S $4$, we conclude by giving the proof of Theorem \ref{thm: stackyjacobi} and giving some applications to verifying the cohomological smoothness of various moduli stacks appearing in the Fargues-Scholze geometric Langlands correspondence; in particular, we will show smoothness of Drinfeld's compactification in the case of a Borel inside $\GL_{2}$.